Remarks on an interpolation between Wilson's theorem and Giuga's conjecture: Appendix

 This will be proved as a result of the following two lemmas.
 The author is very grateful to the referee of a previous version of this work for providing this proof.
+This result might be of independent interest.